Zach488/qb-burgershot/Readme.md

 ## Credits :

 Decisive Burgershot Job  - https://github.com/decisiveE/BurgerShotJob-for-qb/tree/main/decisive-job
-Nero that allowed us to use his scripts and aswell as berkieB for his Qb-target!
+Nero that allowed us to use his scripts and aswell as BerkieB for his qb-target!

 ## Soon To Come